Sebastian Barry: Academia

-His academic posts have included Honorary Fellow in Writing at the University of Iowa (1984), Heimbold Visiting Professor at Villanova University (2006) and Writer Fellow at Trinity College, Dublin (1995–1996).
-Barry started his literary career with the novel Macker's Garden in 1982.
+Works

+Barry's first literary publication was the novel Macker's Garden in 1982.
 His first play, The Pentagonal Dream, starred Olwen Fouéré and debuted in the Damer Theatre in March 1986.
-This was followed by several books of poetry and a further novel, The Engine of Owl-Light in 1987, before his career as a playwright began with his first play produced in the Abbey Theatre, Boss Grady's Boys in 1988.
+This was followed by several books of poetry and a further novel, The Engine of Owl-Light in 1987, before his career as a playwright began with his first play produced in the Abbey Theatre, Boss Grady's Boys, in 1988.

-Barry's maternal great-grandfather, James Dunne, provided the inspiration for the main character in his most internationally known play, The Steward of Christendom, which won the Christopher Ewart-Biggs Memorial Prize, the Lloyd's Private Banking Playwright of the Year Award and other awards.
+Barry's maternal great-grandfather, James Dunne, provided the inspiration for the main character in his most internationally known play, The Steward of Christendom (1995), which won the Christopher Ewart-Biggs Memorial Prize, the Lloyd's Private Banking Playwright of the Year Award and other awards.
 The main character, named Thomas Dunne in the play, was the chief superintendent of the Dublin Metropolitan Police from 1913 to 1922.
 He oversaw the area surrounding Dublin Castle until the Irish Free State takeover on 16 January 1922.

-One of Barry's grandfathers belonged to the British Army Corps of Royal Engineers.
-His other grandfather was a painter and a Nationalist, and a devotee of De Valera.

-Both The Steward of Christendom and the novel The Whereabouts of Eneas McNulty, are about the dislocations (physical and otherwise) of loyalist Irish people during the political upheavals of the early 20th century.
+Both The Steward of Christendom and the novel The Whereabouts of Eneas McNulty (1998) are about the dislocations (physical and otherwise) of loyalist Irish people during the political upheavals of the early 20th century.
 The title character of the latter work is a young man forced to leave Ireland by his former friends in the aftermath of the Anglo-Irish War.

 His novel A Long Long Way was shortlisted for the 2005 Man Booker Prize, and was selected for Dublin's 2007 One City One Book event.
 The novel tells the story of Willie Dunne, a young recruit to the Royal Dublin Fusiliers during the First World War.
 It brings to life the divided loyalty that many Irish soldiers felt at the time following the Easter Rising in 1916.
 Willie Dunne, son of the fictional Thomas Dunne, first appears as a minor but important character in The Steward of Christendom.